pajav7/cross-sell-app/README.md

 ## How does it work

 The application returns recommendations based on history of views using Word2vec recommendation engine.
 The web application uses Dash in Python.

-## How can YOU try it
+## How can YOU try it?

 Unfortunately his application does not run on a webside since the trained recommendation model and the data required for the application are too big.
-However you can see the few pictures of the application in the folder: pictures.
+However you can see few pictures of the application in the folder: pictures.